A light tap on her shoulder and a blowing in her ear brought Tessa back to reality. It was Joelle Robbins, her smooth customer of a roommate.

 “I woke up naked.”
 Tessa closed her eyes as Joelle dusted powder on her face.
 “Are you happy with that answer?
 Is that what you wanted to hear?”
 Tessa kept her eyes closed, fearing an onslaught of judgments.

 Instead, she got silence, and then more sighing, and then more prepping and dusting of her face.

 “What do you mean you don’t know?
 Oh, Tessa.”
 And there it was, her disapproval showing through.
 All traces of tenderness left the building.
 Joelle would be a strict mother someday, Tessa thought.

 “Oh hurry, Joelle,” Tessa said.
 “Bianca just looked at me.”
 One mention of their boss could propel Joelle into hysterics.
 Not this time.

 “At least I know who I’ve slept with,” Joelle said, slapping generous amounts of foundation on her chin, time no longer relevant.
 Joelle seemed lost in some memory.
 “You could have got yourself killed.”

 Tessa stared at herself in the mirror, wide-eyed; her face appeared lopsided.
-The made-up side was heavily polished in a gaudy presentation of product; the other, worn and grey.
+The made-up side was heavily polished in a gaudy presentation of product; the other, worn and gray.
 Neither side won.
-No amount of product could save her and she felt defeat.
+No amount of product could save her and she felt defeated.